buttonsrtoys/mvvm_plus/README.md

 ## Retrieving View Models from anywhere

 Occasionally you need to access another widget's ViewModel instance (e.g., if it's an ancestor or on another branch of the widget tree).
-This is accomplished by "registering" the View Model with the "register" parameter of the ViewModel constructor (similar to how GetIt works):
+This is accomplished by "registering" the ViewModel with the "register" parameter of the ViewModel constructor (similar to how GetIt works):

     class MyOtherWidget extends View<MyOtherWidgetViewModel> {
       MyOtherWidget(super.key) : super(